symfony/symfony-docs/quick_tour/the_controller.rst

 This is useful when you need to set a success message before redirecting the user to another page (which will then show the message).
-Please note that when you use has() instead of get(), the flash message will not be cleared and thus remain available during following requests.
+Please note that when you use has() instead of get(), the flash message will not be cleared and thus remains available during the following requests.

 Securing Resources
 ------------------